Long-term Fujifilm XF 90mm f/2 Review

 More Fujifilm XF 90mm f/2 Sample Images are featured below:

-There’s not much we disliked about the Fuji XF 90mm, but we would like to see a MKII version that’s compatible with Fuji’s 1.4x and 2x teleconverters.
+There’s not much we disliked about the Fujifilm XF 90mm f/2, but we would like to see a MKII version that’s compatible with Fuji’s 1.4x and 2x teleconverters.

-Given this lens has a maximum magnification of 0.2x, when paired with Fuji’s Macro Extension Tube, you can expect semi-decent results.
+When paired with Fuji’s Macro Extension Tube, you can expect semi-decent results

 No, the Fujifilm XF 90mm f/2 does not have OIS so the lens is best utilized on a camera body with IBIS.